geo-smart/2023-hackweek-website/_sources/logistics.md

   COVID tests will be available at the registration table.
 If you test positive, we ask that you self-isolate the hotel where you will be able to join hackweek activities virtually.
+* University of Washington guidelines relating to COVID are [available to review online](https://www.washington.edu/coronavirus/).
 * In the event of some unforeseen emergency, directions will be given via the Slack #general channel and in person by the event support lead.